Top Menu

 Summary

-It’s normal to forget things once in awhile.
+It’s normal to forget things once in a while.
 We’ve all forgotten a name, where we put our keys, or if we locked the front door.
-Seniors who forget things more often than others their age may have mild cognitive impairment.
-Forgetting how to use the telephone or find your way home may be signs of a more serious problem.
-These include Alzheimer’s disease or other types of dementia, stroke, depression, head injuries, thyroid problems, or reactions to certain medicines.
-If you’re worried about your forgetfulness, see your doctor.
+If you are an older adult who forget things more often than others your age, you may have mild cognitive impairment.
+Forgetting how to use your phone or find your way home may be signs of a more serious problem, such as:

 NIH: National Institute on Aging